mohitpai/journey-optimizer.en/help/using/messages/create-sms.md

     ![](assets/sms-content.png)

-1. Use the Expression editor to define content.
-You can use any attribute to personalize content, such as the profile name or city.
-Learn more about personalization in the Expression editor in [this section](../personalization/personalize.md).
+1. Use the Expression editor to define content and add dynamic content.
+You can use any attribute, such as the profile name or city.
+Learn more about [personalization](../personalization/personalize.md) and [dynamic content](../personalization/get-started-dynamic-content.md) in the Expression editor.

 1. Click **[!UICONTROL Save]** and check your message in the preview.